manux32/7dtdSdxMods/Manux_CustomVehicles/README.md

 - Medium: 5x9
 - Large: 8x10

-If you also use my [Bigger Backpack mod](https://github.com/manux32/7dtdSdxMods/tree/master/Manux_BiggerBackPackMiniBikeContainersCraftingSlots), it will detect it and deploy bigger storage sizes:
+If you also use my [**Bigger Backpack mod**](https://github.com/manux32/7dtdSdxMods/tree/master/Manux_BiggerBackPackMiniBikeContainersCraftingSlots), it will detect it and deploy bigger storage sizes:
 - Small: 6x9
 - Medium: 10x10
 - Large: 12x15